 After completion of the programme the student is able to:

-- describe the geographic, environmental, political, social, juridical and economic features of the Arctic
+- describe the environmental, political, cultural, social, juridical and economic features of the Arctic

 - apply and use the knowledge of the Arctic provided by natural, social and political sciences, economics and law

 - locate the Arctic and Arctic issues in the context of broader discussions on environmental, socio-economic, political, cultural and legal questions

 - demonstrate improved knowledge in different approaches and multidisciplinary character in Arctic research